Facades

 • Thermal conduction modeling through multi-layered façade profiles

-• Progressive charring modeled with Eurocode 5 equations
+• Progressive charring accounted in accordance with Eurocode 5 equations

 Model Highlights:

-• Glass was modeled with temperature-sensitive modulus reduction, reflecting loss of rigidity above 300°C.
+• Glass and interlayer were modeled with temperature-sensitive thermo-physical parameters, reflecting loss of rigidity above 300°C.

 Validation: